Signed in as:

 ---

-Marianne Raymond is a real estate agent with over 20 years of experience helping buyers find the perfect home and assisting sellers with the selling process.
-Along the way, she has encountered and solved many problems.
-She is a member of local, regional, and national professional organizations and continuously takes advantage of networking and educational opportunities.
+Marianne Raymond is a real estate agent with over 20 years of experience helping buyers find the perfect home and assisting sellers through the selling process.
+Along the way, she has encountered and solved a wide range of challenges.
+She is an active member of local, regional, and national professional organizations and regularly takes advantage of networking and educational opportunities.
 Marianne has earned two specialized real estate designations: Certified Residential Specialist and Senior Real Estate Specialist.
-She aims to make all transactions smooth and stress-free for her clients.
+Her goal is to make every transaction smooth and stress-free for her clients.

 ---